daytonaio/content/guides/20240823_guide_template.md

 For this guide we're going to create a devcontainer for PostgreSQL using a config file.
 The file is always named `devcontainer.json` with code syntax in it following the correct config specifications.
 Its a norm to keep the file in an hidden directory call `.devcontainer`

 Let's get started.
-I will use the terminal to set up mine but the commands should work fine on Mac terminal or Windows powershell.
+I will use the terminal to create mine in linux PC but the commands should work fine on Mac terminal or the Windows powershell.
 You can also follow along with the GUI using any OS.

 **Step 1**: Create a directory with any name of your choice and go into it.
 I use the name `postgresql-playground` and move into the directory.